awsdocs/amazon-ec2-user-guide/doc_source/sharingamis-explicit.md

 # Share an AMI with specific AWS accounts<a name="sharingamis-explicit"></a>

 You can share an AMI with specific AWS accounts without making the AMI public\.
 All you need is the AWS account IDs\.

+## Considerations<a name="considerations-for-sharing-AMI-with-accounts"></a>
++ There is no limit to the number of AWS accounts with which an AMI can be shared\.
++ User\-defined tags that you attach to a shared AMI are available only to your AWS account and not to the other accounts that the AMI is shared with\.
-You can only share AMIs that have unencrypted volumes and volumes that are encrypted with a customer managed key\.
-If you share an AMI with encrypted volumes, you must also share any customer managed keys used to encrypt them\.
++ You can share AMIs that are backed by unencrypted and encrypted snapshots\.
+However, the encrypted snapshots must be encrypted with a customer managed key\.
+You can’t share AMIs that are backed by snapshots that are encrypted with the default AWS managed key\.
 For more information, see [Share an Amazon EBS snapshot](ebs-modifying-snapshot-permissions.md)\.
-You cannot share an AMI that has volumes that are encrypted with an AWS managed key\.
++ If you share an AMI that is backed by encrypted snapshots, you must allow the AWS accounts to use the customer managed keys that were used to encrypt the snapshots\.
+For more information, see [Allow organizations and OUs to use a KMS key](share-amis-with-organizations-and-OUs.md#allow-org-ou-to-use-key)\.

-AMIs are a regional resource\.
-Therefore, sharing an AMI makes it available in that Region\.
++ AMIs are a regional resource\.
+When you share an AMI, its only available in that Region\.
 To make an AMI available in a different Region, copy the AMI to the Region and then share it\.
 For more information, see [Copy an AMI](CopyingAMIs.md)\.

-There is no limit to the number of AWS accounts with which an AMI can be shared\.
-User\-defined tags that you attach to a shared AMI are available only to your AWS account and not to the other accounts that the AMI is shared with\.
++ You are not billed when your AMI is used by other AWS accounts to launch instances\.
+The accounts that launch instances using the AMI are billed for the instances that they launch\.
++ When you share an AMI, users can only launch instances from the AMI\.
+They can’t delete, share, or modify it\.
+However, after they have launched an instance using your AMI, they can then create an AMI from their instance\.

 ## Share an AMI \(console\)<a name="sharingamis-console"></a>